expo/expo/docs/pages/tutorial/layout.md

 </SnackInline>

-Let's learn what the above code does.

-The `PlaceholderImage` variable:

 The `PlaceholderImage` variable references the **./assets/images/background-image.png** and is used as the `source` prop on the `<Image>` component.

-The `Image` component:

-- Uses a `borderRadius` property to apply rounded corners on the image.
-- It is also wrapped inside a `View` component that will be useful to add touch-based gesture events in a future chapter.
-- The `backgroundColor` on the `View` component is set to `transparent` to make the rounded corners visible.

 ## Step 5: Dividing components into files

-As you add more components to this screen, let's divide the code into multiple files.
+As we add more components to this screen, let's divide the code into multiple files.

 - Create a **components** directory at the root of the project.
 This will contain all the custom components created throughout this tutorial.
 - Then, create a new file **ImageViewer.js** inside the **components** folder.